 Teacher Certification and Master of Education in Urban Teaching

-Interested in becoming a high school teacher?
-Looking for a program that sets you on a path for teacher certification and a master’s degree?
+Are you interested in becoming a middle or high school teacher?
+Are you looking for a program that sets you on a path for teacher certification and a master’s degree?
 Our combined Teacher Certification Program [TCP] and Master of Education in Urban Teaching [M.Ed.] is for you.

 This one-of-a-kind program is offered by the Providence College Schools of Continuing Education and Professional Studies.
-It provides an alternative path to secondary school certification and focuses on training teachers to succeed in diverse, urban classrooms.
+It provides an alternative path to secondary grades certification and focuses on preparing teachers to succeed in diverse, urban classrooms.
 In other words, it’s real preparation for real classrooms — those with the most need.

 The TCP/M.Ed. will provide you with:

-- Certification to teach secondary (grades 7 – 12) Biology, Chemistry, English, Mathematics, Physics and Social Studies (with completion of clinical experience in the school setting, student teaching and successful completion of certification exam – view the complete TCP curriculum for details)
+- Certification to teach secondary (grades 7 – 12) Biology, Chemistry, English, Mathematics, Physics and Social Studies (with completion of course work, clinical experiences in the school setting, student teaching and successful completion of certification exams – view the complete curriculum below for details)

 - Preparation to teach students of diverse backgrounds and in urban communities where teachers are most needed

 - The specialized skills and methods necessary to help reduce the achievement gap in urban schools